Qivada/ADA/AzureDatabricks/README.md

    - Enable autoscaling: Selected
      - For small development and test environments autoscaling might not be required
    - Terminate after: Configure 30 minutes or less
+5. If using Azure Databricks with Azure Data Factory V2 or Azure Synapse Analytics, configure related system assigned managed identity of the service as owner of the Azure Databricks workspace.
+This allows the service to use cluster(s) from the Azure Databricks workspace.